Ifthekhar1342/AI-ML-based-project-works/Machine Learning-based Forecasting for Sustainable Transportation Markets/README.md

 ### Step 4: Model Training and Evaluation
 <p align="justify">

-*  Data preprocessing: This dataset is filtered to include only relevent annual sales data.
+*  Data preprocessing: This dataset is filtered to include only relevant annual sales data.
 Total yearly sales are aggregated as well as features (x) and targets (y) are defined accordingly.
 The data is then split into training and testing sets using an 80/20 ratio to evaluate model performance effectively.
 </p>

 *   Algorithms used: To predict future sales trends based on historical data, the following machine learning regression algorithms are employed: